bradenleague/strava-visualizer-web/README.md

 ### Strava API Setup

 1. Create a Strava API application at [https://www.strava.com/settings/api](https://www.strava.com/settings/api)
-2. Set the "Authorization Callback Domain" to `localhost` for development
+2. Set the "Authorization Callback Domain" to your production domain
 3. Copy the Client ID and Client Secret to your `.env.local` file

-## TODO: Development and Production Environment Setup
+## Development and Production Environment Setup

-Currently, there's a challenge with managing both local development and production environments using the same Strava API application:
+We've implemented a solution to manage both local development and production environments using the same Strava API application:

+### Implementation

+The application supports a hybrid authentication approach:

+1. **Production Environment**: Uses NextAuth.js for authentication with Strava
+2. **Local Development**: Uses a custom OAuth flow that:
+   - Authenticates with the production Strava app
+   - Redirects back to localhost with tokens in URL parameters
+   - Stores tokens in localStorage for API requests

+This approach allows us to:
-- Strava only allows a single "Authorization Callback Domain" per API application
+- Use a single Strava API application for both environments
-- For local development with ngrok, this would be your ngrok domain (e.g., `amoeba-resolved-exactly.ngrok-free.app`)
-- For production, this would be your Vercel domain (e.g., `strava-visualizer-sepia.vercel.app`)

-### Potential solutions:

-1. **Create separate Strava API applications** (Recommended):
-   - One application for development with ngrok callback domain
-   - Another application for production with Vercel callback domain
-   - Use different environment variables for each environment

-2. **Manually switch callback domains**:
-   - Update the Strava API settings to use ngrok domain when doing local development
+- Avoid having to switch callback domains in the Strava API settings
-   - Switch back to Vercel domain before deploying to production
-   - This approach requires taking down production temporarily when doing local development

-3. **Use a custom domain**:
-   - Set up a custom domain as the callback domain in Strava
-   - Configure it to work with both environments (requires additional DNS setup)

-The first option (separate API applications) is the most practical for ongoing development.
+- Maintain a seamless development workflow

+### Environment Files

+The project includes two main environment configuration files:

+- `.env.local` - Local development configuration
+- `.env.production` - Production configuration

 ## Deployment